glorie16/community-board/README.md

 GIF created with ...

 - Zoom for recording
-- Imgur for creating a GIF
+- FreeConvert for creating a GIF
+- Also uploaded video on Imgur

 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows